christory644/tao-of-software-engineering/2-you-are-not-your-stack.md

 The Tao teaches us that rigidity invites breaking, but fluidity brings resilience.
 Your stack should flow like a river, adapting continually to the terrain it encounters.

+When technology reaches its limits, let it flow onward, carrying forward your skills rather than anchoring you in resistance.
+The true developer is not the immovable rock, defined by the language or framework they know best, but the river: adaptive, gentle, always in motion, nourishing everything it touches.

 Consider the journey of a developer who began with desktop applications, moving smoothly to web development, and eventually embracing cloud-native platforms.
 Each transition required new tools, new mindsets, and letting go of cherished habits.
 Through each change, their adaptability not only preserved their relevance, it enhanced their contributions, benefiting every team they joined.
 They were never trapped by the tools that shaped their past, always eager for the tools that would shape their future.

 There is strength in constant motion.
 Wisdom lies in adaptability.